 The Netherlands is not finished.
 There are large spatial tasks and transitions ahead, such as climate change, making agriculture and the energy sector more sustainable, restoring biodiversity, but also, for example, the task of housing construction and ensuring sufficient clean (drinking) water.
-In the latest IPCC report (August 2021), we see that climate change is accelerating: faster rise in sea level, more intense precipitation and more extreme periods of heat and drought.
 In short, it is time to roll up our sleeves to keep the Dutch Delta safe and livable.
 Together with Deltares we are developing the concept of Flood Resillient Landscapes.
+In this project we use the Reframing method to rethink the way we deal with flood risks in the Netherlands.

 Team